-If you will take a closer look at the walls you will see old, typical design which, as I’ve been told, was discovered by the owners while renovating the flat (not on the picture above).
+If you will take a closer look at the walls you will see an old, typical design which, as I’ve been told, was discovered by the owners while renovating the flat (not on the picture above).

-Moreover, once you cross threshold of the hostel you can feel the artistic vibe.
+Moreover, once you cross the threshold of the hostel you can feel the artistic vibe.
 And not to only feel but also see.
 Guys are supporting local artists (Yes, hostels do that quite often!).

 TO SUM UP